Vaccination in pregnancy FAQs

-No. A study has been carried out on this and shown there is no evidence of any injury to the placenta in women who received the COVID-19 vaccine during pregnancy.
-This is in addition to the body of research that has shown COVID-19 vaccines are safe in pregnancy.
+No. A study has been carried out on this and shown there’s no evidence of any injury to the placenta in women who received the COVID-19 vaccine during pregnancy.

-Can I have the vaccine during my first trimester?
+Can I get vaccinated during my first trimester?

 Yes.
 The COVID-19 vaccine is safe and effective at any stage of pregnancy so you should have it as soon as possible.

-Can I have the COVID-19 vaccination if I plan to become pregnant?
+Can I get vaccinated if I plan to become pregnant?

 Yes.
 Getting vaccinated before pregnancy helps prevent COVID-19 infection and its serious consequences.
-There is no need to delay pregnancy after having the vaccination and fertility experts recommend having the vaccine if you are trying to conceive.
+There’s no need to delay pregnancy after having the vaccination and fertility experts recommend having the vaccine if you’re trying to conceive.

 Will I experience side effects from the vaccine?

-No. Medical experts agree that it is not possible for the vaccines to affect fertility.
+No. Medical experts agree that it’s not possible for the vaccines to affect fertility.
 Like all vaccines, the COVID-19 vaccines teach your body to fight the disease.
-They do not have any ingredients that would affect fertility and the components leave the body within a few days.
+They don’t have any ingredients that would affect fertility and the components leave the body within a few days.

 COVID-19 vaccines are safe to have when breastfeeding.
 The components leave the body within a few days and there’s no plausible way any vaccine ingredient could pass to your baby through breast milk.